 How to choose the right smartwatch

-The fit, comfort and wearability of a watch are largely down to case size - and a few millimeters can make a huge difference.
-Those with small wrists should look in the 38-42mm range, while those that like chunky, oversized watches or have big wrists should look at anything above 45mm.
+The fit, comfort, and wearability of a watch are largely down to case size - and a few millimeters can make a huge difference.
+Those with small wrists should look in the 38-42mm range, while those who like chunky, oversized watches or have big wrists should look at anything above 45mm.

 iOS vs Android

 It's important to think about what smartphone you use.
-Apple Watch is iOS only, and Wear OS 3.0 watches, such as the Samsung Galaxy Watch 5 lineup and the incoming Pixel Watch, are exclusive to Android.
+Apple Watch is iOS only, and Wear OS watches, such as the Samsung Galaxy Watch lineup and Pixel Watch 2, are exclusive to Android.

 Apps and extra features